 The need for effective dog repellents is clear to all of those long-suffering folks who, although not dog owners, are nonetheless forced to deal with the unpleasant task of dog waste disposal.
-Below I consider some of the best approaches known to keep dogs away from yards, without harming them in any way.
+Below are listed some of the best approaches known to keep dogs away from yards, without harming them in any way.
 Broadly speaking, we can label all of these diverse approaches as "dog repellents," since they are all designed to repel unwanted canine intruders from a specific area.

-Dogs also dislike the smell of citrus, leading some homeowners to use orange, grapefruit or lemon peels as dog repellents (for that reason, lemon ammonia can be considered a canine double whammy).
+Dogs also dislike the smell of citrus, leading some homeowners to use orange, grapefruit, or lemon peels as dog repellents (for that reason, lemon ammonia can be considered a canine double whammy).
 While these fruit peels are natural and easy to obtain, their use will probably have to be restricted to backyard garden areas, where they are out of public view.

 Commercial Dog Repellents

-Get Away® dog repellent makes use of the fact that dogs dislike the smell of citrus.
+Get Away dog repellent makes use of the fact that dogs dislike the smell of citrus.
 But unlike with orange peels, sprinkling Get Away in the front yard will not create an eyesore.
 This dog repellent comes in both granule and spray form.

-Liquid Fence® works on a different principle.
+Liquid Fence works on a different principle.
 This dog repellent depends on the fact that dogs seek out areas with familiar smells in which to do their business.
 Liquid Fence masks those smells.
 So instead of repulsing dogs with offensive odors, this product removes the welcome mat, so to speak, thereby discouraging them from conducting "business as usual."

 Gadgets That Act as Dog Repellents

-Yard Gard® is an electronic dog repellent.
+Yard Gard is an electronic dog repellent.
 Like the Scarecrow Sprinkler, it is effective against other pests, as well.
 But unlike the Scarecrow Sprinkler, you have a choice:

-- Blast would-be pests 24/7
+- Blast would-be pests 24/7.

-- Or allow its motion-activated mechanism to alert it when pests approach
+- Or allow its motion-activated mechanism to alert it when pests approach.

-Do not confuse Yard Gard with an underground dog fence: the former keeps dogs away, while the latter keeps them confined.
+Do not confuse Yard Gard with an underground dog fence: The former keeps dogs away, while the latter keeps them confined.
 Both emit sound waves that dogs dislike, but underground dog fences are used to keep your own dog from roaming off your property (similar principle, different purpose).

-However, the fence solution often is not an option in urban areas, where you may have a grassy strip of public land (not part of your own lawn, but still grass you have to mow) that you have to maintain between the street and your own property border.
+Of course, in addition to dog repellents, do not forget that one option for keeping dogs away from your property may be simply to erect a fence.
+However, the fence solution often is not a choice in urban areas, where you may have a grassy strip of public land (not part of your own lawn, but still grass you have to mow) that you have to maintain between the street and your own property border.
 Unfortunately, inconsiderate dog owners will walk their mutts on this strip (sometimes called a "tree belt") and not pick up after them.
 Since you do not own this strip of land, you can't fence it off to keep dogs away.
 Thus the need for the dog repellents discussed above.